If there was ever a New York City neighborhood that represented the concept of “high high’s, low low’s” in real estate form it would be Murray Hill.

 Spices have so many health benefits, but if you want to use them as an extension of your medicine cabinet, it’s best to keep that shiz fresh.

-A few weeks ago, I went on a serious bulk buying spree at Kalustyan’s in preparation for making large batches of Homemade Sleepy Tummy Tea, and Sweet and Spicy Pepita-Cashew Snack Mix from the book (there are still a few bags up for grabs! shoot an email to email@example.com with your preorder receipt if you want one).
+A few weeks ago, I went on a serious bulk buying spree at Kalustyan’s in preparation for making large batches of Homemade Sleepy Tummy Tea, and Sweet and Spicy Pepita-Cashew Snack Mix from the book (there are still a few bags up for grabs! shoot an email to [email protected] with your preorder receipt if you want one).
 When I came home, perhaps because I was already smelling like the inside of a Bangladeshi taxi cab, I was craving a rich, slow-cooked curry.
-So I turned to this healthy spin on chicken kheema from the Skinny Taste Fast and Slow Cookbook.
+So I turned to this healthy spin on chicken kheema (more traditionally spelled keema) from the Skinny Taste Fast and Slow Cookbook.

 As you know, I am an appliance idiot.
 Before Charlie, I didn’t own a blender, let alone a slow cooker.
 And even after I acquired both of those things after we moved in together, along with a juicer, food processor and 5-types of fancy wine opener, it took me a while to work up the courage to experiment with them.